-Schools lose £4m to apprenticeship levy
+Training cash talks with teacher unions

 - Push for higher quality apprenticeships

-Employers with wage bills bigger than £3m contribute 0.5% of their payroll to the apprenticeship levy.
+Employers with wage bills bigger than £3m contribute 0.5% of their payroll to the apprenticeship levy, a policy aimed at ensuring larger firms contribute to the costs of training.

 Council-run schools are affected even if their own wage bill is lower, as the calculation is made at a local-authority level.